 - Paper II in sociology is mostly a practical paper.
 Its facts must be supported by compelling evidence.

 - Because most recent improvements and associated research papers have been appearing in IAS Mains on a regular basis, Current Affairs is also useful in this area.

-- For the preparation of Sociology as an optional subject, no specialised or academic experience is required.
+- For the preparation of Sociology as an optional subject, no specialized or academic experience is required.

 - Numerous pieces of evidence suggest that candidates with no prior experience in Sociology have received great marks.